-Adult Operations and Programs Regulations
+Adult Institutions, Programs and Parole Regulations

 Regulation and Policy Management Branch

 Regulations in corrections deal with significant life, liberty, security, safety, health, rehabilitation, and employment issues.
 These areas are subject to extensive public interest.
 California Department of Corrections and Rehabilitation (CDCR) adult regulations help support safe and effective facility operations, and the treatment of adult inmates and parolees in accordance with basic constitutional standards.
-The Regulation and Policy Management Branch (RPMB) deals with regulations (Department Rules) related to Adult Operations and Programs and is responsible to ensure that the rules proposed for implementation by the CDCR that have a general application to State adult inmate and parole operations and programs meet the Rulemaking Process requirements of the Administrative Procedure Act (APA).
+The Regulation and Policy Management Branch (RPMB) deals with regulations (Department Rules) related to Adult Institutions, Programs and Parole Regulations and is responsible to ensure that the rules proposed for implementation by the CDCR that have a general application to State adult inmate and parole operations and programs meet the Rulemaking Process requirements of the Administrative Procedure Act (APA).
 This means that any proposed CDCR policy with regulatory impact must be adopted through a public process.
 The regulations themselves must be clear, consistent, necessary, have authority in law, and not duplicate or conflict with existing regulations or State statute.
 Additionally, proposed regulations must be the least financially burdensome alternative for private individuals and business.
 Working closely with the respective department programs, RPMB ensures that the rules of the Department are announced, adopted and published in the California Code of Regulations, Title 15, Division 3.

 The public may access information about current CDCR regulations governing adult prison and parole operations or review pending or recently adopted regulations by clicking on one of the following links: